duhrer/flocking-midi-interchange/README.md

 ## Transforming MIDI Router

-A transforming MIDI router is a type of "interchange" that MIDI messages from an input, ["transforms" the data based on series of rules](https://docs.fluidproject.org/infusion/development/ModelTransformationAPI.html), and the outputs the results.
+A transforming MIDI router is a type of "interchange" that accepts MIDI messages from an input, ["transforms" the data based on a series of rules](https://docs.fluidproject.org/infusion/development/ModelTransformationAPI.html), and the outputs the results.
 This type of real time transforming router can do things like:

 1. Output MIDI messages to play chords instead of individual input notes.
 2. Remap inputs, for example to change the tuning of an input device.